Westport Disorderly Conduct Penalties

 Is Disorderly Conduct the Same as Domestic Violence?

-If an instance of disorderly conduct directly involves someone who is married, related to, in a relationship with, or sharing a domicile with the accused party, it may be classified as a domestic violence.
+If an instance of Disorderly Conduct directly involves someone who is married, related to, in a relationship with, or sharing a domicile with the accused party, it may be classified as domestic violence.
 In this scenario, the arrested party will almost always have an order of protection placed against them on behalf of their family or household members, usually within 24 hours of arrest.
 Even if the ensuing criminal case does not result in a conviction, this protection order may remain in effect.

 Talk to a Westport Attorney About Mitigating Disorderly Conduct Penalties